msupply-foundation/msupply_docs/content/docs/distribution/Customers.md

 You will be presented with a list of customers visible to your store.

 <div class="note">
 You can only see customers that are visible for your store.
-There may be more customers in our organisation.
+There may be more customers in your organisation.
 <br>
 <br>
 If you don't find the customer you are looking for, contact your administrator.